Understanding the Key Differences Between Medical Billing and Coding

 Understanding Medical Billing and Coding

-Medical billing and coding are two distinct yet interdependent roles within the healthcare system.
-While they are often mentioned together, each has its own set of responsibilities and requires different skill sets.
-Medical billing involves the process of submitting claims to insurance companies to ensure healthcare providers are compensated for their services.
-On the other hand, medical coding translates healthcare diagnoses and procedures into standardized codes, which are essential for accurate billing and documentation (source).
+Medical billing and coding are two distinct yet interconnected roles within the healthcare industry, each playing a crucial part in the healthcare revenue cycle.
+Medical billing involves the submission of claims to insurance companies or patients to ensure that healthcare providers are compensated for their services.
+On the other hand, medical coding translates medical treatments and procedures into standardized codes, which are essential for billing and insurance purposes (source).

 The Role of Medical Billers